-As a skincare professional, you likely hear a lot of concerns from patients on a variety of issues from redness and acne to dry skin and sun damage.
+As a skincare professional, you likely hear a lot of concerns from patients on various issues, from redness and acne to dry skin and sun damage.
 Anti-aging tips and techniques are also a growing worry for many patients.
 In fact, about 54% of women 35-44 years old are concerned about the appearance of wrinkles in their skin, followed by 42% of women in the 25-34 age group.
 One of the most influential factors in how quickly their skin ages?
 The environment they live in.

 Intrinsic skin aging occurs naturally over time.
 As people age, they naturally get wrinkles and age spots.
 Extrinsic skin aging occurs from genetic and environmental factors that cause premature aging.
-We’re going to discuss 4 extrinsic environmental factors that may be contributing to the appearance of aged skin.
+We’re going to discuss four extrinsic environmental factors contributing to the appearance of aged skin.

 4 Environmental Factors That Could be Aging the Skin

-Certain environments are largely responsible for lower levels of oxygen in the skin, which often produces aged-looking skin.
-Increasing the oxygen level improves the skin’s ability to reduce hyperpigmentation as well as skin damage, both common extrinsic concerns of skin aging.
+Specific environments are primarily responsible for lower oxygen levels in the skin, which often produces aged-looking skin.
+Increasing the oxygen level improves the skin’s ability to reduce hyperpigmentation and skin damage, both common extrinsic concerns of skin aging.

 1. Areas of Elevation & Hot Temps Can Affect Skin Aging

 Additionally, a typically warm climate receives more sun/UV ray exposure than colder climates.
-Not only can sun exposure lead to premature aging of the skin but it reduces the oxygen level in the skin as well.
-Lower levels of oxygen in the skin have been tied to dry skin and wrinkling.
+Not only can sun exposure lead to premature skin aging, but it also reduces the oxygen level in the skin.
+Lower oxygen levels in the skin have been tied to dry skin and wrinkling.

-It’s important for populations in elevated or hot areas to use protective sunscreen, sunglasses, or hats.
+People in elevated or hot areas must use protective sunscreen, sunglasses, or hats.
 Oxygen infusing treatments may help replenish oxygen levels in the skin and reduce the appearance of wrinkles and skin damage.

 2. Low Humidity & Skin Aging

-A recent study from the Journal of the European Academy of Dermatology and Venereology found that the level of humidity in the air can significantly affect hydration and oxygen levels of the skin.
-The research concluded that low humidity reduced elasticity and increased dryness, wrinkles, uneven texture, and roughness of the skin.
-While levels of average or higher humidity increased elasticity and softness, reducing the potential of having aged looking skin.
+A recent study from the Journal of the European Academy of Dermatology and Venereology found that the air’s humidity level can significantly affect the skin’s hydration and oxygen levels.
+The research concluded that low humidity reduced elasticity and increased dryness, wrinkles, uneven texture, and skin roughness.
+While levels of average or higher humidity increased elasticity and softness, reducing the potential of having aged-looking skin.